MewsSystems/gitbook-channel-manager-api/mews-api.md

 ### Set Inventory

 \[`sync`\] This method can be used to update the rate plan - space type mapping relations in the connection.
-Always all mapping relations need to be sent.
+Always, all mapping relations need to be sent.
 Mapping relations that are in defined in Mews for the connection, but missing in the call, are deleted; and vice-versa.

 #### Request `[PlatformAddress]/api/channelManager/v1/setInventory`